Cray-HPE/docs-csm/introduction/documentation_conventions.md

 ### Command prompts inside new shells

-Some commands open new shells when they are executed (for example, `chroot`, `kubectl exec`, and `ssh`).
+Some commands open new shells when they are executed (for example, `chroot`, `kubectl exec`, `ssh`, and `sat bash`).
 When these commands are used, the prompt changes to indicate that subsequent commands are to be run inside the new shell.

 #### `chroot` example